josephsamela/VAULT/README.md

 VAULT is a fast command line utility for securely storing and retrieving user account information.

 ###How do I set this up?
-  1. Download the files in the repository
+  1. Install Python 3.6 and "pycrypto" package
-  2. Move somewhere easy to access (ie. ~/GitHub/vault)
+  2. Download the files in this repository to your computer (ie. ~/GitHub/vault)
-  3. Add "vault" shell script to ~/.bin
+  3. Add vault shell script to ~/.bin
-  4. Add -->  export PATH=$PATH":$HOME/.bin"  <-- to ".bash_profile" or ".bash_rc" file
+  4. Add -->  export PATH=$PATH":$HOME/.bin"  <-- to .bash_profile or .bash_rc file
-  5. In vault.py update path variable to point at passwords.json
+  5. In vault.py update "path" variable to point at passwords.json

 ###How do I use this?
 After getting setup - type "vault" into a terminal window.
 This will return the following: